aintitfun/TimeControl/MonitorFrontendCli/README.md

 Show minutes cosumed on the top 10 apps

-Note the Cli only uses network names at this moment.
+Note the Cli only uses network names at this moment to connect to server.